 |Nest Hybrid Latex||Contains 3 inches of temperature-neutral latex.||$1499|

 Some foam mattresses are known for sleeping hot, but if you’re a hot sleeper who prefers the feel of a memory foam bed, you can’t go wrong with the Amerisleep AS3.
-We recommend Amerisleep’s AS3 mattress because it’s made with plant-based memory foams designed to be four times more breathable than traditional memory foams.
-Plus, they use Celliant’s® FDA-determined textile technology in the cover of their mattress to eliminate body heat and keep you cool.
+We recommend Amerisleep’s AS3 mattress because it’s made with plant-based memory foams designed to be more breathable than traditional memory foams.
+Plus, they use a soft, breathable cover that helps eliminate body heat and keep you cool.

 The AS3 is 12 inches tall and medium in firmness; it’s a comfortable option for side and back sleepers but may feel too soft for some stomach sleepers.
 Apart from the cover, the AS3 contains 3 inches of plant-based memory foam, a 2-inch transition layer with HIVE® technology, and a sturdy 7-inch base layer.